4xmen/Get-Github-Achievements/README.md

 ## How to Get Quickdraw Achievement

-### Quickdraw has one of the easiest ways to receive . and you can receive it by just taking a few steps.
-To get this achievement you must . (closed an issue / pull request within 5 minutes of opening)
+### Quickdraw is one of the easiest achievements to receive.
+It only requires a few steps.
+To get this achievement you must (closed an issue / pull request within 5 minutes of opening)

 #### - If you need more help, click on the How to Get button to get a step-by-step tutorial on how to get this achievement.